danmar/cppcheck/man/manual.md

     // cppcheck-suppress[arrayIndexOutOfBounds symbolName=arr]

-You can use comma to separate multi inline suppression in the same suppress comment:
+You can use comma to separate multiple inline suppression in the same suppress comment:

     // cppcheck-suppress[uninitvar, arrayIndexOutOfBounds symbolName=arr]